-- The Suits: The Conspiracy in full effect, with mysterious beings infiltrating human society and the heroes unsure of where to turn; even allies in the form of A.E.G.I.S. cannot be trusted.
+- The Suits: The Conspiracy in full effect, with mysterious beings having infiltrated human society and the heroes unsure of where to turn; even allies in the form of A.E.G.I.S. cannot be trusted.

 - Agents of A.E.G.I.S.: The team is a task force, training to be the best and brightest of A.E.G.I.S. in a mission-based, threat-managing campaign.

-- Badass Normal: A suggested "superpower" for several playbooks is simple martial arts expertise.
+- Badass Normal: One of the options for powers in several playbooks is simple martial arts expertise.